-We consent to the incorporation by reference in this Amendment No. 1 to Registration Statement on Form S-3 (File No. 333-39247) of our reports dated September 12, 1997, on our audits of the combined statement of revenues and certain operating expenses of the Associated Capital Properties Portfolio for the year ended December 31, 1996, and the combined statement of revenues and certain operating expenses of the 1997 Pending Acquisitions for the year ended December 31, 1996, which reports are included in the Form 8-K of Highwoods Properties, Inc. dated August 27, 1997 (as amended on September 23, 1997) and October 1, 1997.
-We also consent to the reference to our firm under the caption "Experts."
+We consent to the incorporation by reference in this Registration Statement on Form S-3 (File No. 333 ) of our reports dated September 12, 1997, on our audits of the combined statement of revenues and certain operating expenses of the Associated Capital Properties Portfolio for the year ended December 31, 1996, and the combined statement of revenues and certain operating 6 expenses of the 1997 Pending Acquisitions for the year ended December 31, 1996, which reports are included in the Form 8-K of Highwoods I Properties, Inc. dated August 27, 1997 (as amended on September 23, 1997) and October 1, 1997.
+We also consent to the reference to our firm n under the caption "Experts."

-/s/ PricewaterhouseCoopers LLP
+/s/ PRICEWATERHOUSECOOPERS LLP

-Memphis, Tennessee September 1, 1998
+Memphis, Tennessee August 10, 1998